denoflow/denoflow/README.md

 ## About <a name = "about"></a>

-Deno script based `yaml` workflow file.

-WIP.
-Use with care.
+Denoflow is a serverless, automated workflow based `yaml` workflow file, you can use any Deno module or Typescript/Javascript code to run your workflow.

+> It's still a very earlier phase, use with care!

-Ideal result is having  a apps schemas, with a web gui to generate yaml configs.
+The Ideal result is having some app schemas, using [rjsf](https://github.com/rjsf-team/react-jsonschema-form) to render a web gui, gui can help us to generate yaml configs.

-Now we can write yaml by ourself, and actually, it's not that hard.
+But now we can only write yaml by ourself, and actually, it's not that hard.

 ## Getting Started <a name = "getting_started"></a>

+Fetch from Hacker News API to webhook example:

 ```bash
 mkdir workflows
 ```

-### Fetch Example

-Fetch from Hacker News API to webhook.

 ```bash
 touch workflows/fetch.yml